cyberwreza/Gemini-AI-Chat/README.md

 ## Requirements
 - Python 3.7 or higher
-- An API key for the Gemini API (required)
+- An API key for the Gemini API

 ## Setup Instructions